rifqialf/customer-churn-elt/README.md

 2. 15.4 LTS runtime - latest runtime option that enables Unity Catalog to be used in the workspace.
 3. Standard_DS3_v2 with 4 Cores - for cost-wise decision suitable with the subscription's CPU quota.
 4. Auto Termination: 20 minutes - to quickly terminate the cluster and to minimize cost.
-5. Cluster Policy: Unrestricted - not necessary as only one cluster is being created in this project.
+5. Cluster Policy: Unrestricted - cluster policy is not necessary as only one cluster is being created in this project.

 ### Storage: Azure Data Lake Storage Gen2 + Delta Lake + Unity Catalog
 Azure Data Lake Storage Gen2 provides scalable and secure storage for massive datasets, with high throughput and optimized performance through its hierarchical namespace.
 The ADLS is treated as Delta Lake to improve data reliability and performance by offering ACID transactions, schema enforcement, and time travel capabilities, which are crucial for handling evolving datasets.
 Meanwhile, Unity Catalog allows for easier management of data access policies across different teams while ensuring consistent and secure data usage across all Databricks workspaces.